ossf/tac/process/working-group-lifecycle.md

 ## Once `Sandbox`:

 * The TAC will add the WG to the list of WGs to its README.
-* If the WG has meetings:
+* If the WG has meetings at this stage:
   * They should appear on the OpenSSF calendar
   * The WG should have a document with upcoming agendas and notes from past meetings
-* The WG should develop a charter or mission statement defining its goals.
+* The WG should develop a charter or mission statement defining its goals and seek a TAC sponsor.

 ## To become `Incubating`:

-* The WG should have a charter or mission statement for review by TAC
+* Have a charter or mission statement for review by TAC
 * Have met at least 5 times
     * For these, meeting notes (or ideally recordings) must be public
 * Have at least 5 interested individuals from at least 3 different organizations attending regularly